 – Projects dedicated to the study and valorisation of the Tiziano Terzani Archive, donated by the family to the Giorgio Cini Foundation, containing personal documents and photographs.

 The Library of the Centre for Comparative Studies of Civilisations and Spiritualities has several collections specialised in Eastern culture with an emphasis on the great spiritual traditions both in the East and the West.
-Furthermore, thanks to the Daniélou Bequest, the Centre houses an enormous collection of manuscript copies of sacred musicological treatises from Indian traditions and books useful for the study of traditional philosophy.
+Among these stand out those of Alain Daniélou, Tiziano Terzani, and Giovanni Vacca.
+Furthermore, thanks to the Daniélou Bequest, the Centre preserveses an enormous collection of manuscript copies of sacred musicological treatises from Indian traditions and books useful for the study of traditional philosophy.
 The library is equally specialised in journals dedicated to the comparative study of cultures, which the Cini Foundation is committed to updating every year.
 The Beijing Imperial Library microfilm archive is a further very valuable resource in the collections.